Shorse321/CSC510Group24/proj3/SE_G25-main/proj2/GETTING_STARTED.md

 # Getting Started with ByteBite

 This document provides detailed instructions for setting up and running the **ByteBite** system on a local or development environment.
-ByteBite is a food-ordering and redistribution platform built by **NCSU Team G25**, designed for a **single restaurant** that can redirect cancelled orders to partner shelters, thereby reducing food waste and supporting community well-being.
+ByteBite is a food-ordering and redistribution platform built by **NCSU Team G25** and improved by **NCSU Team G25**, designed for a **restaurants** that can redirect cancelled orders to partner shelters, thereby reducing food waste and supporting community well-being.

 ---